Statement of the Board of Ethics on ASHA's Code of Ethics and Principles Associated With Its Enforcement

 Filing a Complaint

-The Board of Ethics is a semi-autonomous, impartial adjudicative body within the Association that has been charged with administering and enforcing the Code of Ethics (ASHA, 2008a).
-ASHA has established a complaint process that is easy to understand and is clearly outlined in the Board's document titled Statement of Practices and Procedures of the Board of Ethics (ASHA, 2008b).
-This information is easily accessible to individuals via the ASHA web site or by contacting the ASHA National Office for assistance.
-Although the process for filing or responding to a complaint is not onerous, individual guidance is available to those requesting it through ASHA's Ethics Program and/or the Director of Ethics.
+The Board of Ethics is a semi-autonomous, impartial adjudicative body within the Association that has been charged with administering and enforcing the Code of Ethics (ASHA, 2008).
+ASHA has established a complaint process that is easy to understand and is clearly outlined in the Board's document titled Practices and Procedures of the Board of Ethics (ASHA, 2012).
+This information is easily accessible to individuals via the ASHA website or by contacting the ASHA National Office for assistance.
+Although the process for filing or responding to a complaint is not onerous, individual guidance is available to those requesting it through ASHA's Ethics program and/or the director of ethics.

 The process for adjudication of complaints has been designed to ensure fairness and to allow for due process.
 Individuals accused of violating the Code of Ethics (respondents) are provided the opportunity to respond to the allegations against them and to seek further review of, and appeal, adverse decisions.
 This right to due process is an important reason that the Board of Ethics will not accept anonymous complaints or agree to keep confidential and not disclose the identity of the individual filing the complaint (complainant) to the person complained against.
 The complainant may be biased and the respondent needs to know the identity of the complainant in order to present and support a claim of bias.
 Additionally, it is less likely that frivolous or malicious complaints will be filed if the complainant is known.
 Finally it is much easier for the Board of Ethics to determine the veracity and credibility of evidence submitted if the source of that evidence is known (ASHA, 2009).

 Adjudication and Findings